Prince-Tee/APIM_SelfhostedGateway_Docker/README.md

-# Self-Hosted Gateway with Azure API Management using Docker and SSL
+# Self-Hosted Gateway with Azure API Management using Docker and SS

 ## 🚧 Prerequisites